matahariramadhan/transcriptor-app/README.md

     ```

 2.  **Run Tests:**
-    Execute the following command from the project root directory:
+    Execute the following command from the project root directory to run all tests (unit and integration):

     ```bash
     pytest